sdu-concurrency/vamos-2023/website/cfp.md

 ### Ten-years Most Influential Paper

-We are proud to celebrate VaMoS’ own history and outstanding past publications.
+We are proud to celebrate VaMoS' own history and outstanding past publications.
 As such, we will continue the 10-year most influential paper award tradition and will reward papers from the earlier VaMoS editions that had the highest impact on the community and beyond.